A strengthened bound on the number of states required to characterize maximum parsimony distance: The adjacency theorem

 We are now ready to embark upon the final part of the proof of Theorem \ref{thm:moonshot}.
 The high-level idea is as follows.
 From Lemma \ref{lem:sufficientlyblocked} we know that at least one of situations ($\alpha$) and ($\beta$) holds.
 If ($\alpha$) holds, then we will argue that $(A, B)$ is a good pair, where $A$ is the component of $U^B$ identified by ($\alpha$).
 The intuition behind this argument is that when the $A$ taxa are relabelled $B$, the resulting new most parsimonious extension has very little freedom to lower the parsimony score, because this would require the extension to connect the $A$ region of $T_2$ (which has now become $B$) to other $B$ components, via paths in the new most parsimonious extension that solely have state $B$.
 Such paths can exist, but they will necessarily ``cut through'' the components in $U^B$ that blocked the $B$-paths starting at $A$.
 We will argue that such a ``cutting through'' operation will necessarily induce new mutations elsewhere, neutralizing the advantage of slicing through the $U^B$ component in the first place, leading overall to a decrease of at most one in the parsimony score, i.e., that $(A, B)$ is indeed a good pair.
 Situation $(\beta)$ will be similar in spirit, but adapted somewhat.
 For both $(\alpha)$ and $(\beta)$ the main difficulty is arguing that the ``cutting through'' operation definitely incurs a new mutation.
 We will leverage our special tie-breaking version of Fitch's algorithm for this.

-Before continuing, recall the prevailing assumptions from the start of Section \ref{sec:adjacency}: \begin{itemize} \item $\chi$ is an optimal convex character on $T_1, T_2$; \item $\chi$ is convex on $T_1$; \item $F_1$ is the forest obtained from an arbitrary most parsimonious extension $\bar{\chi}_1$ of $\chi$ to $T_1$; \item $\Bar{\chi}_2$ was obtained by running the top-down phase of Fitch's algorithm with the TB rule, and $F_2$ and $F_2(B)$ were derived from this specially-selected most parsimonious extension. \end{itemize}
+Before continuing, recall the prevailing assumptions from the start of Section \ref{sec:adjacency}: \begin{itemize} \item $\chi$ is an optimal convex character on ($T_1, T_2$); \item $\chi$ is convex on $T_1$; \item $F_1$ is the forest obtained from an arbitrary most parsimonious extension $\bar{\chi}_1$ of $\chi$ to $T_1$; \item $\Bar{\chi}_2$ was obtained by running the top-down phase of Fitch's algorithm with the TB rule, and $F_2$ and $F_2(B)$ were derived from this specially-selected most parsimonious extension. \end{itemize}

 \paragraph{Leveraging Fitch's algorithm.} It is helpful at this point to view $F_2(B)$ not as components joined together by mutation edges, but rather as a subtree of $T_2$.
-Recall that, in order to execute Fitch's algorithm, we inserted a root $r$ into $T_2$.
-This naturally induces an orientation on the edges of $T_2$, namely away from the root.
+Recall that, in order to execute Fitch's algorithm, we inserted a root $r$ into $T_2$ and all edges of $T_2$ are oriented away from the root.
 Note that $r$ does not necessarily lie on $F_2(B)$; it might lie elsewhere in $T_2$.
 Either way, it is well-defined to speak of the $F_2(B)$-\emph{root}: this is (viewing $F_2(B)$ as a subtree of $T_2$) the node of $F_2(B)$ that is closest to $r$, which will be $r$ itself if $r$ lies on $F_2(B)$.
 Next, for each $A \in U^B$, we define $r_A$ to be the node of the $A$ component that is closest to the $F_2(B)$-root.
 We simply call this the \emph{root of} $A$.
 Informally, as we move downwards away from the $F_2(B)$-root, this is the first node that is allocated state $A$ by the most parsimonious extension we selected.
 The following lemma is extremely important.